asok/projectile-rails/README.md

 ## Synopsis

 **Projectile Rails** is a minor mode for working with the Rails project in GNU Emacs.
-Internally it based on [Projectile](https://github.com/bbatsov/projectile).
+Internally it is based on [Projectile](https://github.com/bbatsov/projectile).

 It means that you can use Projectile's commands for greping (or acking) files, run tests, switch between projects, etc.